When Do We Need Graph Neural Networks for Node Classification?: Measuring the Effect of Edge Bias

-Results of hypothesis testing are summarized in Table \ref{tab:stats}.
+\paragraph{For label $Z$:} \begin{itemize} \item p-value($H_0^L$ vs $H_1^L$): $> 0.05$, $H_0^L$ holds, label is non-smooth; $\leq 0.05$, to be determined. \item p-value($H_0^L$ vs $H_2^L$): $\leq 0.05$, label is statistically significantly non-smooth. \item p-value($H_0^L$ vs $H_3^L$): $\leq 0.05$, label is statistically significantly smooth. \end{itemize} Results of hypothesis testing are summarized in Table \ref{tab:stats}.
 We can see that for the datasets where baseline GNNs underperform MLP, \textit{Cornell, Texas} and \textit{Wisconsin} has statistically significantly non-smooth labels and \textit{Film} has non-smooth labels.
 In these datasets, the edge bias will provide harmful information no matter the features are smooth or not.
 For other datasets, they have statistically significantly smooth labels, which means the edge bias can statistically provide benefits to the baseline GNNs and lead them to have superiority performance over MLP.